jwigley/docker-smokeping-speedtest/README.md

   jwigley/smokeping-speedtest
 ```

+The default speedtest configuration will poll downloads/uploads every hour to your closest speedtest.net server.
+Results are displayed under the 'Speed Tests' menu in Smokeping.
-Add speedtest configuration to Probes and Targets config files as per the instructions at https://github.com/mad-ady/smokeping-speedtest.
+This can be modified by via the Probes and Targets config files as per the instructions at https://github.com/mad-ady/smokeping-speedtest.

-## Credits
+## credits

 This docker image just pieces the bits together.
 The real work is all done by:
   - [mad-ady](https://github.com/mad-ady)'s [smokeping-speedtest](https://github.com/mad-ady/smokeping-speedtest)